hpsaturn/canairio-docs/pages/en/debugging.md

 ![Web installer logs](/docs/images/web_installer_logs.gif)

+## Increased verbose output

+For try to have more logs and more information of your CanAirIO device, please enable the **debug mode** in your CanAirIO App, in `->settings->mobile station->enable debug mode switch`.

 ## From any Linux shell

 Run `picocom -b 115200 /dev/ttyUSB0` and then press the reset button of your ESP32 board, you should have something like this:

+## Output sample:wq

 ```cpp
 19:05:08.081 > == CanAirIO Setup ==